Scoring your Credit - How's your FICO?

-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, car payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors to build your score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:

-- Credit History - How many years have you had credit?
+- Your Credit History - How many years have you had credit?

-- History of Payments - Do you have a history of late payments?
+- Payment History - Do you have a history of late payments?

-- Balances on your Credit Cards - How many accounts do you hold?
+- Your Credit Card Balances - How many accounts do you hold?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.